Diocese of Rimini

 The Diocese of Rimini (Dioecesis Ariminensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Emilia Romagna, Italy.
 From earliest times, it was a suffragan to the Holy See, despite repeated attempts by the Diocese of Ravenna to claim it as a suffragan diocese.
 Since 1604, however, it has been a suffragan of the Archdiocese of Ravenna-Cervia.

 The episcopal see is in the cathedral of Rimini, Tempio Malatestiano, dedicated to the Holy Spirit (Sancta Columba).
 The cathedral was staffed and administered by a Chapter, composed of two dignities (not "dignitaries"), the Provost and the Archdeacon, and twelve Canons.

-Bishop Francesco Lambiasi is the current diocesan bishop.
+From 17 November 2022, Nicolò Anselmi is the 111º bishop of Rimini.
+He succeeded to Francesco Lambiasi who had reached the age of retirement.

 History

 Rimini was probably evangelized from Ravenna.
 Among its traditional martyrs are: St. Innocentia and companions (who only became celebrated in the 15th century); Saints Juventinus, Facundinus, and companions; Saints Theodorus and Marinus.
 The see was probably established before the peace of Constantine.

 Rimini's cathedral was dedicated to the Holy Spirit (Spirito Santo), and familiarly called S. Columba (the Holy Dove).